Manhasset Valley Park

-Manhasset Valley Park is a park in Manhasset, on Long Island, in New York, United States.
-It is operated by the Town of North Hempstead.
+Manhasset Valley Park is a public park located in Manhasset, on Long Island, in New York, United States.
+It is owned and operated by the Town of North Hempstead.

 Description

-Manhasset Valley Park is located in the valley separating the Great Neck and Cow Neck Peninsulas.
-It contains walking paths, a playground, and athletic fields.
-A stream flows through the park.
+Manhasset Valley Park is located in the valley separating the Great Neck Peninsula from the Cow Neck (Port Washington) Peninsula, at the southern end of Manhasset Bay.

+The park contains walking paths, a playground, and athletic fields.
+A stream flows through the park, emptying into Manhasset Bay to its immediate north, with footbridges crossing over the stream within the park.